 Evan Schwartz, the applicant, explained that the original proposal was for two restaurants on each corner.
 There was a lot of discussion about seats.
 This proposal is a much better use for the area than the restaurants.
 They have learned a lot from the Eric Town Square development.
 They also seek to provide people with as much parking as possible.
 Mr. Zanlungo likes that there will be a lot of foot traffic to this property.
 Other specialty grocers are not within walkable distance, so this is a benefit.
 Mr. Schwartz stated that the grocer is very reputable.
-He is open to the condition of not putting a restaurant in this space.
+He is open to the condition of not putting a restaurant in the remaining tenant space.
 Instead, he would prefer a retailer who will complement the bakery and the grocer.
-Ms. Gomes added that they exceed the regulations over what is existing now and over what is proposal.
+Ms. Gomes added that the proposed parking exceeds the regulations for the current approved uses and for what is proposed.
 Mr. Schwartz operates several restaurants, so he has experience with those flows.
 This proposal is a less intensive use of parking.